TymurTs/TymurTs/README.md

 My name is Tymur

 * From Ukraine
-* Living in United States
+* Living in the United States
 * Frontend developer

 📫 How to reach me: [email (tymurtsapchuk@gmail.com)](mailto:tymurtsapchuk@gmail.com)